NLnetLabs/routinator/doc/manual/source/output-formats.rst

           .. versionchanged:: 0.10.0
              Add the *metadata* member
+          .. versionchanged:: 0.13.0
+             Add the *routerKeys* and *aspas* members

     jsonext
-          The list is placed into a JSON object with four members:
+          The list is placed into a JSON object with up to four members:

             - *roas* contains the validated route origin authorisations,
             - *routerKeys* contains the validated